Gennady Burbulis: Later work

 In 1993, Burbulis founded the Strategy Center for Humanitarian and Political Science.
 He was elected to the State Duma (the lower house of the Russian parliament) twice and served as a deputy from 14 January 1994, to 18 January 2000.
 He served as deputy to the governor of Novgorod Oblast from 5 June 2000 to 14 November 2001, after which he represented Novgorod in the Federal Assembly (upper house of the Russian parliament) from 14 November 2001, to 5 September 2007.
 As Advisor to the Chairman of the Federation Council he was the initiator and first deputy to the Chairman of the Center for Legislation Monitoring and headed the group producing the annual Review of Legislation in the Russian Federation.

 In August 2009, he founded the School of Politosophy and was president of the Youth Forum of Modernizers, “My Russia.”
 He was also the president of the Short Track Speed Skating organizational body of the Russian Federation.

 Death

-Gennady Burbulis died on 19 June 2022 in Baku, Azerbaijan at the age of 76.
+Gennady Burbulis died on 19 June 2022 in Baku, Azerbaijan, where he took part in the Global Baku Forum at the age of 76.
+On the day of his death, Burbulis commented on Russia’s attempts to restore the Soviet Union, stating: "It is impossible to restore the USSR.
+This is nonsense and utopia."

+Personal life

+He was married, Natalya Kirsanova, who studied with him at university, and taught philosophy at the Ural Forest Engineering Institute.
+They had a son, Anton, who lives in Moscow.